-Fixed memory is all the non-volatile memory.
-This includes computer hard drives, flash drives and CD/DVD drives.
-Fixed memory holds its information even when the computer is not running.
+File storage is the repository for saved files.
+This includes computer hard drives, flash drives, CD/DVD drives and cloud storage.
+File storage holds its information even when the computer is not running.

 The SOLIDWORKS User Interface

 The SOLIDWORKS user interface is a native Windows interface, and as such behaves in the same manner as other Windows applications.
 Some of the more important aspects of the interface are identified below.